SleekPanther/fibonacci-algorithms-comparison/README.md

 F[0]=0
 F[1]=1
 F[i]=F[i-1]+F[i-2]
 **Indexes start from 0.
-The very "first" entry in the sequence is the 0th fibonacci number.
+The very "first" entry in the sequence is the 0th Fibonacci number.
 This matches up with Java Array positions**

 ## Methods of Calculation
 ### Array Memoization
 #### `fibonacciMemoizationStoreValues(int n)`
 - Calculates & saves all Fibonacci number up to n in an array
 - **Memoization** stores the already calculated Fibonacci numbers in an array.
-The subsequent fibonacci numbers are calculated by looking up values already stored in the array to avoid recalculation
+The subsequent Fibonacci numbers are calculated by looking up values already stored in the array to avoid recalculation

 #### `nthFibonacciMemoization(int n)`
-- Just return the *n*th fibonacci number
+- Just return the *n*th Fibonacci number
 - Calls `fibonacciMemoizationStoreValues()` to calculate the array & then access the number as index `n`

 ### Recursively
 #### `nthFibonacciRecursive(int n)`
-- Recersively calculate the *n*th Fibonacci Number
+- Recessively calculate the *n*th Fibonacci Number
-- Very inefficient since it's an exponential  algorithm that recalculatea all the way down to the base case every time
+- Very inefficient since it's an exponential  algorithm that recalculate all the way down to the base case every time

 #### `fibonacciRecursiveStoreValues(int n)`
 - Calls `nthFibonacciRecursive()` to store values in array